koddr/useful-playbooks/README.md

 Installs `Brotli` module for your current `Nginx` version.

 > ☝️ Please note, that playbook uses the current version of Nginx installed on your remote server.
-Please, check if it's installed before running!
+Check, if it's installed before running!

 **Usage:**